- About Us

 - Board Login

 Anna is a Harrison County native and graduated from Corydon Central High School in May 1980, with a major in Business Administration.
-She spent twelve years at the Keller Manufacturing Company as a Personnel Assistant which included different levels of administrative duties at all three locations; Corydon and New Salisbury, Indiana, and Culpeper, Virginia.
-Anna completed the yearlong Keller Management Training & Development Class.
+She spent twelve years at the Keller Manufacturing Company as a Personnel Assistant.

-She furthered her business administration career at Employment Plus, Inc., Bloomington, Indiana.
-Anna was hired as a staffing specialist for the Corydon office and promoted to Selling Branch Manager during her nine years of service.
+She furthered her business administration career at Employment Plus, Inc., in Corydon, as a staffing specialist and a Selling Branch Manager during her nine years of employment.
 Because of her attention to detail, she received numerous awards, including Learning & Development, and a Management Award.
-Her employer wrote this in a reference letter.
-“Anna consistently demonstrated a great deal of initiative, motivation, and unwavering company loyalty.
-Her extensive Human Resources knowledge, strong interpersonal skills, and attention to detail made her a great asset to Employment Plus.”

-Anna’s community activities and non-profit experience prior to the foundation included attending Harrison County Chamber of Commerce’s business after/before events, Metro United Way’s annual campaigns; American Cancer Society’s telemarketing fundraiser; March of Dimes; American Heart Association’s “Heart Walk”; and the Muscular Dystrophy’s “Lock up”.
+Anna’s community activities and non-profit experience prior to the foundation included attending Harrison County Chamber of Commerce’s business events; Metro United Way’s annual campaigns; American Cancer Society’s telemarketing fundraiser; American Heart Association’s “Heart Walk”; and the Muscular Dystrophy’s “Lock up”.
 She spearheaded the Human Resource Roundtable Meetings so local businesses could gather monthly to discuss human resource issues.

-Anna was hired as the Administrative Assistant in May 2009.
+Anna was hired at the foundation as the Administrative Assistant in May 2009.
 Along with her main duty of front gatekeeper tasks, she maintained the Imagination Library database and provided general program support.
-By September of the same year, she assisted in administering the scholarship program.

-In June 2012, she took on a new role as Grants Manager, which meant she was very involved in the training of the new Administrative Assistant while learning her own new duties.
+In June 2012, she took on a new role as Grants Manager.
 She was very hands on with the creation, implementation, and continuation of the foundation’s first online grant application.

 HCCF uses unrestricted funds to meet various community needs.
 From grants to nonprofits for basic human services to large-scale programs such as preschool - these are made possible by using unrestricted funds.
 HCCF is participating in the Lilly Endowment Inc. GIFT VII Challenge in order to bring more unrestricted dollars into our community.